👉 National Museum of Singapore

 Inside, you’ll get a glimpse of how the progressive country came to be and how its people greatly value art and culture.
 From artifacts and memorabilia of the country’s past to digital installations and musical performances, there are certainly a lot of things going on in this museum.

 A large bulk of the Singaporean population is of Chinese heritage, so a Chinatown in this country shouldn’t come as a surprise.
 This neighborhood is popular for its quaint shophouses with distinct facades.
-Visit during daytime to capture their charm in full color.
+Visit during the daytime to capture their charm in full color.

-Bonus tip: If you’re heading to Chinatown via the South Bridge Road, you may want to drop by PARKROYAL COLLECTION at Pickering Street.
+Bonus tip: If you’re heading to Chinatown via the South Bridge Road, you may want to drop by ParkRoyal Collection at Pickering Street.
 Take a lot of snaps of the hotel’s façade, which is adorned by massive sky gardens and geometric ceilings.

-Little India is a vibrant enclave that proudly showcases the colorful Indian culture and the warmth of Indians.
-First in your list should be the Sri Veeramakaliamman Temple, which boasts a façade layered with ornate sculptures.
+Little India is a vibrant enclave that proudly showcases colorful Indian culture and the warmth of Indians.
+First on your list should be the Sri Veeramakaliamman Temple, which boasts a façade layered with ornate sculptures.
 Alternatively, you can head to the equally iconic Sri Srinivasa Peruma Temple, which was built in the late 1800s.

 Don’t miss the House of Tan Teng Niah, which is a villa built in 1900 by a businessman named—you guessed it—Tan Teng Niah.
 With its kaleidoscopic exteriors, the colorful house looks and feels like it’s taken straight from a children’s storybook.
 Today, this house is used as a commercial space.

 While you’re in the area, you may want to visit Haji Lane.
-This narrow alley is lined with vividly colored shops that will tempt you to do your shopping there.
+This narrow alley is lined with vividly colored shops that will tempt you to do your shopping.
 At night, the alley transforms into a party zone teeming with food, booze, and fun.
 This will certainly remind you of the nightlife in Makati’s Poblacion.

 👉 Lau Pa Sat

-Because of Singapore’s diverse cultures, expect that its culinary scene will also offer a wide variety of flavors and even fusions.
+Because of Singapore’s diverse cultures, expect its culinary scene to offer a wide variety of flavors and even fusions.
 Discover all of these at Lau Pa Sat, a massive and legendary food court located at the city center.

 The giant hawker center serves both office workers and sightseers.
 From Halal seafood barbecue and biryani to chow mein and Pinoy tapa, there’s definitely something for everyone at Lau Pa Sat.
-You’ll also find Thai dishes, Korean fares, and Turkish cuisine here.
+You’ll also find Thai dishes, Korean fare, and Turkish cuisine here.

 Walk leisurely along the road or visit various malls to spoil yourself with finds from both mainstream and upscale brands.
 In case you’re with your significant other, take them on a romantic dinner date at the top of ION Orchard, one of the most distinguishable landmarks at Orchard Road.
-Aptly called ION Sky, the 56th floor of the mall-residential condo complex offers you sweeping 360-degree views of the city.
+Aptly called ION Sky, the 56th floor of the mall-residential condo complex offers sweeping 360-degree views of the city.